 Below is a step-by-step guide on how to perform the dumbbell pullover.
-Further below we will discuss a wide variety of variations and alternatives to the dumbbell pullover.
+Along with tips on how to execute proper form.

 Reach back as far as you comfortably can, making sure to focus on feeling the stretch of the lats, chest, and triceps.